JuanDAC/JuanDAC/README.md

 ## 🌐 My Professional Journey

-- **Software Architect at Mancii (Holberton School):** Leading the integration of advanced AI solutions, overseeing strategic technical decisions, and guiding the development of core functionalities.
+- **Software Architect at coderise:** Leading the integration of advanced AI solutions, overseeing strategic technical decisions, and guiding the development of core functionalities.
 - **Full Stack Developer and Mentor at Holberton School:** Mentoring over 50 aspiring developers while building scalable SaaS architectures.
 - **Full Stack Developer at Lapislazuli CP:** Collaborating with design and management teams to enhance application features.